1940 Norton Fitzwarren rail crash: Overview

 Also, the signalman at Taunton station had initially cleared the starting signal for the usual route at the west end of the platform, to cross over to the Down Main line, which was showing when the train stopped at the platform.
 While the train was stopped the signalman was offered the faster non-stopping train, so restored the signal, changed the route of the crashed train from the Down Fast to the Down Slow, and cleared the Down Slow signal.
 The driver was on the opposite side of the locomotive to the signal, and the fireman, who performed a second check at departure, reported as usual "it's clear".
 Because of the slow speed of departure, in blackout conditions, the driver never noticed they were now continuing on the Down Relief line and not taking the crossover to the Down Main.

 The signals had been badly placed as an economy measure.
 If at least one pair of signals had been placed as usual – requiring a gantry or a bracket – then the driver of the train would have been more likely to recognise which track he was on and which signals related to it.

 The extra space between the Fast lines was a holdover from the wide track centres of Brunel's broad gauge.

 The signals at Norton Fitzwarren railway station were fitted with the GWR Automatic Train Control (ATC) which alerted the driver, in the cab, audibly that the approaching distant signal is at "caution".
 A warning signal has to be acknowledged or the brakes are applied.
-Unfortunately, drivers can be so used to cancelling the warning, that they may do this subconsciously.
+Drivers can be so used to cancelling the warning, that they may do this subconsciously.
 This would especially happen if the driver is reading the wrong green signal.
 Although the ATC equipment was working correctly, wartime deferred maintenance had meant that in a number of cases the ATC ramps were not working correctly and were giving false "caution" alerts when the signals were clear, supposedly a correct failure mode but one which led to crews believing that a warning when they saw clear signals was just another maintenance issue.